rsonger/software-engineering-lab/_posts/2023-05-17-geometric_transformations.md

 $$b=\frac{n+f}{n-f} \quad \textrm{and} \quad c=\frac{2 \cdot n \cdot f}{n-f}$$

-Finally, let's use all our equations from above put together the components of the transformation matrix $A$, starting with the $x$ transformation:
+Finally, let's use all our equations from above and put together the components of the transformation matrix $A$, starting with the transformation vector for $x$:
 $$\begin{aligned}
 F(P_x)&=A_x \cdot \begin{bmatrix}
     P_x \\